neontty/python-cropper-tk/README.rst

 Installation
 ============

-Before you can run `photo_splitter.py`, you'll need to install these libraries::
+Before you can run `croppertk.py`, you'll need to install these libraries::

-  sudo apt-get install python-tk python-imaging python-imaging-tk python-reportlab
+  sudo apt-get install python-tk python-pil python-imaging-tk python-reportlab

 Run
 ===

 An example::

-  ./croppertk.py dog.jpg
+  ./croppertk.py navmap.ppm

 or::